 Constructed or acquired installations and infrastructures in the framework of mining operations cannot be expropriated or requisitioned by the state, except for reasons of force majeure or public necessity.
 In this case, the state will pay to the holder of the mining title fair compensation in accordance with the relevant legislation.

 Under the 2003 Code, any activity exploiting mineral substances, authorised in accordance with the provisions of the 2003 Code, is subject to payment of an annual mining royalty of 3 per cent of the value of the mining site.
 The terms of payment and collection of mining royalties are specified in the implementing decree.
 There are no exemptions from mining royalties, which is due on any minerals extracted from the soil or subsoil of Senegal.

-The holder of the mining exploitation title is liable for company tax, in accordance with the clauses of the General Tax Code, but the holder of a mining concession is exempt for seven years from company tax starting from the concession’s date of issuance.
-For large exploitation projects necessitating mining concessions and mobilisation of large investment, the duration of the exemption is at least equal to the period of loan repayment, but which may not exceed 15 years from the date of issuance of the mining concession.
+The holder of the mining exploitation title is liable for company tax, in accordance with the clauses of the General Tax Code, but the holder of a mining concession is exempt for seven years from company tax starting from the concession's date of issuance.
+For large exploitation projects necessitating mining concessions and mobilisation of a large investment, the duration of the exemption is at least equal to the period of the loan repayment, but may not exceed 15 years from the date of issuance of the mining concession.

 Specific advantages are also granted during the exploration and exploitation phases.
 The holder of an exploration permit benefits from total exemption from the tax regimes and taxes of any nature during the entire period of the permit and its renewals.